haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 <img width="75%" src="/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/running.png">
 </figure>

-The page will automatically refresh and the results will appear upon completions (which can take between 1/2 hour to several hours depending on the size of your system and the load of the server).
+The page will automatically refresh and the results will appear upon completion of the run (which can take between 1/2 hour to several hours depending on the size of your system and the load of the server).
 You will be notified by email once your job has successfully completed.

 <hr>
 ## Analysing the results

 Once your run has completed you will be presented with a result page showing the cluster statistics and some graphical representation of the data (and if registered, you will also be notified by email).
-If using course credentials were provided to you, the number of models generated will have been decreased (250/50/50) to allow the runs to complete within a reasonable amount of time.
+When special course credentials, the number of models generated will have been automatically decreased (250/50/50) to allow the runs to complete within a reasonable amount of time.

 In case you don't want to wait for your runs to be finished, a precalculated run can be found [here](https://wenmr.science.uu.nl/haddock2.4/result/4242424242/184871-4G6M-Ab-Ag-NMR-Ab-no-passive){:target="_blank"}.